ibm-cloud-docs/EventStreams/connecting_es.md

 2. Click your service tile.
 3. Click **Service Credentials**.
 4. Click **New Credential**.
-5. Complete the details for your new credential like a name and role and click **Add**.
+5. Complete the details for your new credential.
+Choose a name and a role and click **Add**.
 A new credential appears in the credentials list.
-6. Click this credential by using **View Credentials** to reveal the details in JSON format.
+6. Click the new credential by using **View Credentials** to reveal the details in JSON format.

 To create a service key by using the {{site.data.keyword.Bluemix_notm}} CLI, complete the following steps.